 The two main types of cholesterol are:

-- Low-density lipoprotein (LDL) – also known as ‘bad’ cholesterol because it can add to the build-up of plaque in your arteries and increase your risk of getting coronary heart disease.
+- Low-density lipoprotein (LDL) – also known as ‘bad’ cholesterol because it can add to the build-up of plaque in the arteries and increase the risk of getting coronary heart disease.

 Most of the cholesterol in your blood is made up of ‘bad’ LDL cholesterol; only a small part is made up of ‘good’ HDL cholesterol.
-We also need to realise that there is an ideal ratio of the LDL/HDL that represents low risk even if your total cholesterol is a bit higher than ideal.
+We also need to understand there is an ideal ratio of the LDL to HDL, which represents low risk even if your total cholesterol is a bit higher than ideal.

-You should aim for low LDL cholesterol and higher HDL cholesterol.
+You should ideally be aiming for a low LDL cholesterol and a higher HDL cholesterol.

 The real issue with high cholesterol is that it is mostly symptomless and often people will not realise they have a problem until they have a trauma.
 The best way to see where your cholesterol numbers are is to have a blood test.